lupyuen/lupyuen.github.io/src/display3.md

 That's because the Display Subsystem is __not powered up__.

-Let's tweak some registers and power up the Display Subsystem...
+To fix this, we tweak some registers and power up the Display Subsystem...

 ![JH7110 Display Subsystem Block Diagram](https://lupyuen.github.io/images/display2-vout_block_diagram18.png)